DaveGeorge81/vteam-2023/phone-app/README.md

 If you are using WSL you need to do step 6 and 7 to get the Android emulator to work with WSL.

-6. Copy the bash script below and replace <user> with your Windows username.
+6. Copy the bash script below and replace "user" with your Windows username.

 ```
 echo -e "\n# Android\nexport ANDROID_HOME=/mnt/c/Users/<user>/AppData/Local/Android/Sdk\nexport WSLENV=ANDROID_HOME/p" >> $HOME/.bashrc && source $HOME/.bashrc